hyperpape/needle/readme.md

 The regular expression engine is [non-backtracking](https://swtch.com/~rsc/regexp/regexp1.html), and spends extra-effort at compile time to give better run-time matching performance.
-Those compile time-efforts currently take three forms:
+Those compile time-efforts currently take two forms:

-  1. Recognizing limited regular expressions that can be matched with simpler techniques (Aho-Corasick, for instance), or which must start with a specific prefix.
+  1. Bytecode compilation: creating a specialized class for an individual regex that specializes the code to simulate an automaton, reducing interpretation overhead.

-  2. State minimization (Hopcroft's Algorithm)
+  2. Regular expressions with a literal prefix (e.g. `http://.*`) have specialized matching that seeks for a possible prefix using an explicit for loop (skipping the automaton code).

-  3. Bytecode compilation: creating a specialized class for an individual regex that specializes the code to simulate an automaton, reducing interpretation overhead.
+  3. The automaton can look ahead for necessary characters later in the stream.
+Upon seeing `h` in`http://.*`, the automaton will check whether `/` is found 6 characters ahead, before moving to the next state.

 ### Status

-This is an early experiment.
-Bytecode compiled regexes only support full string matching, not searching.
-There's not yet a reasonable public API.
+This project has no users as of yet.

 ### Syntax

-Generally attempt to support syntax matching the standard library.
+Attempts to match the standard library syntax for all supported operations.
+Capturing groups and backreferences are not supported.

 The following character classes are supported: